-On one of the best, if not the best, site in the City of London, the new Bloomberg development should be ready for fitting –out at the end of 2016 before we will welcome to our Ward around 5000 people in 2017.
+On one of the best, if not the best, site in the City of London, the new Bloomberg development was officially opened in October 2017.

 The stunning buildings on 3.2 acres – providing over 1.2 million square feet of office and restaurant space – used 15,500 tons of steel and aluminium and 600 miles of fibre optic cabling.
 The extraordinarily high quality of materials used in the construction – Italian bronze, Yorkshire sandstone, the highest BREEAM rating for energy conservation, for example, reflect the close personal attention to detail of Michael Bloomberg and Norman Foster of architects, Foster+Partners.

-There are two principal buildings – to Queen Victoria Street and Cannon Street – dissected by the new Arcade continuing Watling Street straight to Cannon Street Station (illustrated here).
-The Arcade will principally provide up to 15 carefully selected food operators and discussions are already under way with several of these.
+There are two principal buildings – between Queen Victoria Street and Cannon Street – dissected by the new Arcade continuing Watling Street straight to Cannon Street Station.
+The Arcade will house up to 15 carefully selected food operators .

-The whole occupational ethos will be quite unique, providing vast column free-open areas, fresh air options from opening windows and roof above the ground floor- to – roof spiral walkway and innovative all –glass lifts.
-Near the main office entrance in Bucklersbury a new theatre auditorium is being fitted out together with a surprise feature known as the Vortex – each of which, we understand, may be seen by the public.
+The whole occupational ethos will be quite unique, providing vast column free-open areas, fresh air options from opening windows and roof above the ground floor-to-roof spiral walkway and innovative all–glass lifts.
+Near the main office entrance in Bucklersbury a new theatre auditorium is being fitted out together with a surprise feature known as the Vortex.

-The new entrance box to Bank Underground and the Drain has been handed over to the TFL contractors where two new banks of escalators from the new Walbrook entrance will transform the access planned to open in early 2017.
-Right next door will be the re-instated ruins of the Roman Temple of Mithras – back to its original locus and housed on three levels in a new public area – as illustrated; this will include an Exhibition space housing some of the 10,000 Roman artifacts found during excavation on the line of the Walbrook River.
+The new entrance box to Bank Underground and the Drain has been handed over to the TFL contractors where two new banks of escalators from the new Walbrook entrance will transform the access planned to open in early 2018.
+Right next door will be the re-instated ruins of the Roman Temple of Mithras – back to its original locus and housed on three levels in a new public area; this will include an Exhibition space housing some of the 10,000 Roman artifacts found during excavation on the line of the Walbrook River.

 The City of London Corporation is working closely with Bloomberg on the Streetscape as three new Squares are created at Queen Street/Queen Victoria Street, Queen Victoria Street/Bucklersbury and Walbrook/Cannon Street.
-Again, the highest quality materials are being specified and will include fountains, pools, planting and seating areas as shown here.
+Again, the highest quality materials are being specified and will include fountains, pools, planting and seating areas.

 There is an excellent link which shows progress :- http://www.bloomberg.com/company/london/